 Anna-Liisa Laine

-Professor of Ecology
+Professor of Plant Biodiversity

-University of Zürich, Switzerland
+University of Helsinki, Finland

-Director of Research Centre for Ecological Change
+Director of the Research Centre for Ecological Change

 Understanding biodiversity for a better future.